-Third Party Medical Receivables Factoring: We all understand that when you buy goods you as the consumer typically pay for the goods.
-However, there are some industries where the consumer does not directly pay for services received but the provider of those services is reimbursed by third-party payers.
-Healthcare is the primary example of this in the US as Healthcare is 19% of total GDP.
+Factors understand that when you buy goods, you as the consumer typically pay for the products.
+However, there are some industries where the consumer does not directly pay for services received, but third-party payers reimburse the provider of those services.
+Healthcare is the primary example of this in the US.
+Healthcare is 19% of the total GDP.
 In healthcare, those third-party payees could be Medicare, Medicaid, Commercial Insurance, Private Insurance, HMO/PPO, and Managed Care.
 The average time to collect for these types of Accounts Receivable can range from 90 – 180 days.

 As mentioned above, billing and coding expertise are ultra-critical.
 A Doctor, Hospital or clinic bills $1000 for a procedure under one code and subsequently Medicare or the Insurance carrier changes the code and only remits $200.
 As a healthcare professional you know the billing dance and the risk to your business.
 That is why it is best to partner with a Factor who has deep and wide experience in third-party payees and is up to date on recent healthcare legislation.